dereuromark/cakephp-queue/docs/README.md

 You can also use a custom one as long as it implements the `Queue\Utility\SerializerInterface`.

+Note: When using JSON one, make sure to use Email and Mailer tasks only with JSON safe way (not passing actual objects).

 #### Backend configuration

 - isSearchEnabled: Set to false if you do not want search/filtering capability.